MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

 ## Step 4.
 Configure Quality of Service \(QoS\)

 >[!NOTE]
->You must perform all of the following DCB and QoS configuration steps on all servers that are intended to communicate with each other.
+>You must perform all of the following DCB and QoS configuration steps on all hosts that are intended to communicate with each other.

 1. Install Data Center Bridging \(DCB\) on each of your Hyper-V hosts.